-Mr Fradgley highlighted the following key points from the report reviewed by the Executive Team followed by a business case proposal.
+Mr Fradgley highlighted the following key points from the report

 - updated that the Single Point of Access Team had taken over 1000 calls and demonstrated high admission avoidance rates. - A 4th ACP would join the Raid Response Team at the beginning of October. - The discharge process for stroke patients would be